Best-Selling Cars in the World

 Third Best-Selling Car Ever: Ford Model T

 Sometimes, first really is most fabulous.
 First produced over 100 years ago in 1908, the Ford Model T is the third best-selling vehicle of all time.
-16.5 million Ford Model Ts were sold, and by 1913, this car controlled 90 percent of the global automobile market.
+Over 16.5 million Ford Model Ts were sold, and by 1913, this car controlled 90 percent of the global automobile market.
 By the end of its run in 1927, Model Ts were painted shiny black and shiny black only, purportedly at the direction of Mr. Ford himself.
 But many earlier models were painted gray, blue, green or even red.
-While they will cost you much more than this amount now, the first touring model cost you $850—or about $23,688 in today’s dollars.
+While they will cost you much more than this amount now, the first touring model cost $850—or about $23,688 in today’s dollars.

 Most Popular in the United States: Ford F-Series

-Probably more than any other country, America loves our trucks.
-They are great for hauling timber, rumbling through rural areas and suburbia alike, and for making men feel manlier than they have ever felt before—mud flaps optional.
+Probably more than any other country, America loves trucks.
+They are great for hauling timber, rumbling through rural areas and suburbia alike, and making men feel manlier than they have ever felt before—mud flaps optional.
 Ford’s F Series of trucks have been the best-selling vehicles in the United States for awhile, and no matter the reason, the truck’s dominance is likely here to stay; the series’ sales were up 8.4 percent last year.

 Most Popular in Europe: 2017 Volkswagen Golf

 If you have watched British television, you are probably familiar with the endearingly simple Volkswagen Golf.
-The sedans were originally typically boxy, but models since the mid-1990s have embraced their curves.
+Originally, the sedans were typically boxy, but models since the mid-1990s they have embraced their curves.
 In 1992, this vehicle won the European Car of the Year award.